analyticsaq/Project_SQL_Netflix/README.md

 This project involves a comprehensive analysis of Netflix's movies and TV shows dataset using SQL.
 The goal is to extract actionable insights and answer key business questions related to content distribution, ratings, genres, and more.

+This README outlines the project’s objectives, business questions, SQL solutions, and key findings.

+---

 ## 🎯 Objectives

 - Analyze the distribution of content types (Movies vs TV Shows)